MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-event-hubs-azure-spring-apps/includes/3-automate-github-actions-workflow.md

 Next, compile and run the producer app, which sends 100 events to your event hub.
 You can view the events sent to your event hub using the Azure portal.

-1. From the Git Bash shell in the **projects** folder, clone the [azure-event-hubs-for-kafka on GitHub](https://github.com/Azure/azure-event-hubs-for-kafka) project.<br>
+1. From the Git Bash shell in the **projects** folder, clone the [azure-event-hubs-for-kafka on GitHub](https://github.com/Azure/azure-event-hubs-for-kafka) project.

     ```
     cd ~/projects